ENSpunks/Causal-Relativity-Public-/README.md

 The **Theory of Causal Relativity** is a theory interpreted from **Causal Relativity Equations** derived for t=0 unifying Classical Mechanics, Special Relativity, Thermodynamics, Electrodynamics and Quantum Mechanics.

+Try any physics problem that is "Spacetime dependent", even time dependent Quantum Mechanics and use **Causal Relativity Equations** to solve it in a simplified 3D spatial equation without Spacetime, or any time dimension.

 ---

 ### **Introduction**